 Biotools Ultratools DNA Polymerase is a modified thermostable recombinant DNA polymerase from the Thermus sp further purified through a manufacturing process to reduce bacterial DNA introduced from the host.
 The purification process ensures that non-specific or false positive products, due to DNA contamination, are minimized during the PCR.
-This enzyme is a highly purified version of Biotools DNA Polymerase free of bacterial DNA sequences, commonly present in extracts of recombinant proteins.
+This enzyme is a highly purified version of Biotools DNA Polymerase.
 The enzyme is tested for protein purity and the absence of DNA (see Purity Test).